 BAUS Annual Scientific Meeting 2017

 (Chairs: Mrs Suzie Venn & Mr Graham Watson)

 Endourology in the developing world: challenges & opportunities

 Srinath Chandrasekera, University of Sri Jayawardanapura, Sri Lanka

 TURP camps at Kisiizi Hospital, Uganda - better than the day job

 Adam Jones, Royal Berkshire Hospital, Reading

-Global Surgical Frontiers Conference 2017
+Global Surgical Frontiers Conference - April 2017

-All surgical specialties deal with children's surgical conditions, and most Low and Middle Income Countries (LMICs) have a demographic breakdown where nearly half of their population are under 16.
+All surgical specialties deal with children's surgical conditions, and most low and middle income countries (LMICs) have a demographic breakdown where nearly half of their population are under 16.

 to inform about global needs in surgery;

 to provide information about how UK surgeons can be involved with surgical work, training and research in Low and Middle Income Countries (LMICs); and

 to allow networking for surgeons, trainees and medical students interested in global surgery.

 Conference programme | Video record of Day 1 | Video record of Day 2